The Role of Birth Control in Nutrient Depletion

 The RDA for Riboflavin for women is 1.1 mg per day.

-The highest quality sources of Riboflavin are found in lean meats, organ meats, dairy products,
+The highest quality sources of Riboflavin are found in lean meats, organ meats, dairy products, grains, and cereals.

 Some good examples of food sources include:

 ● Beef tenderloin steak - 0.4 mg per 3 oz.

 ● Instant oats - 1.1 mg per cup